junxit/us-congress-bills-117/bill.md

 ## § 6.
 Mortgage data collection

 - **(a)** *In general* Section 304(b)(4) of the Home Mortgage Disclosure Act of 1975 (12 U.S.C.
-2803(b)(4)) is amended by striking “census tract, income level, racial characteristics, age, and gender” and inserting “the applicant or borrower’s zip code, census tract, income level, race, color, religion, national origin, sex, marital status, sexual orientation, and age”.
+2803(b)(4)) is amended by striking “census tract, income level, racial characteristics, age, and gender” and inserting “the applicant or borrower’s zip code, census tract, income level, race, color, religion, national origin, sex, marital status, sexual orientation, gender identity, and age”.
 - **(b)** *Protection of privacy interests* Section 304(h)(3)(A) of the Home Mortgage Disclosure Act of 1975 (12 U.S.C.
 2803(h)(3)(A)) is amended—
   - **(1)** in clause (i), by striking “and” at the end;
   - **(2)** by redesignating clause (ii) as clause (iii); and